There are many commonly held beliefs about property investing that aren’t only questionable but are also utterly false.

-The problem is most of us act irrationally and emotionally when it comes to money.
+The problem is that most of us act irrationally and emotionally when it comes to money.

-Some of us are too cautious and stay in their comfort zone and invest in their own back yard, while others are in too much a hurry and chase the next hot spot.
+Some of us are too cautious and stay in our comfort zone and invest in our own backyard, while others are in too much a hurry and chase the next hot spot.

 2. It takes up to 30 years to become financially free through property